aleksnnikolov/MiscProjects/README.md

-### A collection of projects made while following different Udemy courses, including small React and Spring apps.
+### A collection of projects made while following different Udemy courses, including some React and Spring apps.